 The default refresh rate is 60s per item, modifiable with a myRemoteFlag.setRefreshDelay() call.
 Alternatively, the refresh rate can be specified for the whole item collection, with a node.memory.flags.setRefreshDelay() call.
 Refresh can be triggered on demand with with theses kind of call

 >>> node.servers.refresh() or node.refresh() >>> server.memory.refresh() or server.refresh() >>> server.memory.flags.refresh() or server.flags.refresh() >>> myRemoteFlag.refresh()

 You can query the elapsed time (in seconds) since the last value update (refresh) with the myRemoteFlag.age() method.
 If you really need to get the very actual value of an item (and not the last refreshed one), you need to initiate an item.refresh() and then wait a certain amount of time allowing the read queue to be processed by the background task.
+This is a crucial point, everything is done asynchronously : modifying the value of a register, for example with register.value=100, simply queue a write order and returns (immediately).
+The write will be processed as soon as possible, but later.
 If you have declared thousand of items, this may take a while.
-The whole thing can be done with a simple item.read(), returning the just refrehed item.value (or None in case of timeout)
+The whole thing can also be done more synchrounously with a simple item.read(), returning the just refreshed item.value (or None in case of timeout)

 >>> myRemoteFlag.read() True